ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 ![wireshark-analysis](https://ahmedsherif.github.io/assets/img/posts/2/wireshark-dump.png)

-> This was only the case on the testing environment, will explain more below {: .prompt-danger}
+> This was only the case on the testing environment.
+{: .prompt-danger}
 ## EFBFBD and UTF-8 conversion (�)

 EF BF BD (in hex), which is the utf-8 encoding of the Unicode character U+FFFD [Replacement characters](https://www.fileformat.info/info/unicode/char/0fffd/index.htm).When decoding sequences of bytes into Unicode characters, a program may encounter a group bytes that is invalid (i.e. it does not correspond to a Unicode character).
 In such cases, the program has three choices: it can stop decoding and raise an error, silently skip over the invalid group of bytes, or translate the group of bytes into a special marker.
 This latter scheme allows most of the text to be read, but still leaves an indication that something went wrong.

 coming across the blog of [errno](https://www.errno.fr/bruteforcing_CVE-2024-23897.html), it was an amazing inspiration for me.
+Errno explained the UTF-8 and `EFBFBD` replacement character to brute force and wrote a nice code in rust to crack it.

+## Crack Me If You Can: Thanks to Uncle Sam's Export Rules!
-Errno had a new finding which is related to the US export restrictions, this simply means that the keys are only `128 bits / 16 bytes`.
+As previously mentioned, the vulnerability is limited by the ability to read only a few lines of the key, making it challenging to crack.
+However, Errno made a new discovery: due to US export restrictions, the keys are limited to just `128 bits`, or `16 bytes`.

 ![US export keys](https://ahmedsherif.github.io/assets/img/posts/2/export-keys-jenkins.png)

-## Game Over, right?
+This implies that, to achieve successful decryption, it is sufficient to read only the first `16 bytes` of the Hudson file, even if only the initial few lines are accessible.

+## Events often unfold contrary to our desires

-Now after reading the code and blogpost of Errno and understanding the replacement characters, we are good to go and I was excited to start cracking the Hudson and confidentiality key.
-But Unfortunately that was not the case!
+Having thoroughly reviewed the Errno code and blog post, and comprehending the concept of replacement characters, I was eager to begin deciphering the Hudson and confidentiality keys.
+Unfortunately, this anticipation was met with disappointment.

-Looking at the first 16 bytes in my case, clearly I can see no `EFBFBD` replacement character:
+Upon examining the initial 16 bytes in my case, it was evident that the `EFBFBD` replacement character was absent.

 ![Jenkins-hex-hudson](https://ahmedsherif.github.io/assets/img/posts/2/Jenkins-hex-hudson.png)

-> The above output is from exploiting the arbitrary file read, we can read the hudson bytes directly assuming the first bytes starts after `3a20`.
+> The actual bytes of Hudson file starts after `3a20`.
 The first 32 bytes are output from Jenkins-cli itself and irrelevant.
 {: .prompt-tip }

-You can achieve this by command line
+In order to avoid confusion between the bytes of `Hudson` file itself and `jenkins-cli` error, you can apply the below one-liner:

 ```bash
 cat hudson.bin | tail -c +33 | head -c +16 | xxd
 ```
 ![hex-hudson-read-16bytes](https://ahmedsherif.github.io/assets/img/posts/2/Jenkins-reading-Hudson-16bytes.png)

-### Repeated byte
+### Byte patterns

 Well, since we lost hope in our case for finding the replacement characters `EFBFBD`, we could actually assume that the hudson file did not have non-printable characters and is correct, but that was not the case since we could not decrypt our credentials with it.